BielRoig/hfeb-guide/content/docs/matchup-spread/gat.md

 Against these decks you have to be very careful with **Hermit Druid** lines.

-A play I often consider very strong, when possible, is activating Hermit Druid in your **main phase 1**, not in upkeep.
+A play I often consider very strong, when possible, is activating Hermit Druid in your **main phase**, not in upkeep.
 After milling the library, you can flash back a couple of **Cabal Therapy** to clean up the opponent's hand and then use **Krosan Reclamation** to put **Animate Dead** or other pieces back into the library.

 The reason is simple: against a deck with counters, even if the opponent looks tapped out, that doesn't mean you're safe. **Foil** can counter Krosan Reclamation even without available mana.
 If you activate Hermit in upkeep, cast Krosan Reclamation, and it gets countered by Foil, you lose the game immediately on the draw step.

 So against blue decks with Foil, you can't rely just on open mana.
 You have to build lines that reduce dependence on a single vulnerable Reclamation as much as possible.